ini-bdds/bdqc/README.rst

 BDQC identifies anomalous files among large collections of files which are *a priori* assumed to be "similar."
-It was motivated by the realization that when faced with many thousands of individual files it becomes challenging to even confirm they all contain approximately what they should.
+It was motivated by the realization that when faced with many thousands of individual files it can be challenging to even confirm they all contain approximately what they should.

 It is intended to: